 Legislative reforms to help improve our planning system, introduce robust and responsive measures and support rigorous and streamlined assessment of planning applications, will be addressed through amendments to the Planning and Development Act 2005, and changes to some subsidiary legislation.

-Due to its volume and complexity, and the urgent need for reforms to support economic recovery from COVID-19, the first of two Bills to amend the Act is currently being progressed in Parliament.
+Due to its volume and complexity, and the urgent need for reforms to support economic recovery from COVID-19, these changes will be undertaken in several tranches.
+The first tranche received Royal Assent on 7 July 2020 and included 35 amendments.

 READ THE BILL AND EXPLANATORY MEMORANDUM

-Part 2 of the Bill will be introduced to Parliament later this year.
+Part 2 of the Bill will be introduced to Parliament at a later date.

-- Planning and Development (Local Planning Schemes) Regulations 2015 to address further reform measures that will cut red tape and streamline processes.
+The Department is currently progressing changes to the Planning and Development (Local Planning Schemes) Regulations 2015 (LPS Regs) to address further reform measures that will support development activity and job creation.

-- Planning and Development (Development Assessment Panel) Regulations 2011 to create a new Special Matters Development Assessment Panel, further reduce the number of geographic panels from the current five-panel configuration to no more than three, and provide for greater transparency and consistency in the DAP system.
+Changes to the Planning and Development (Development Assessment Panel) Regulations 2011 to will be progressed in the near future.
+These changes will create a new Special Matters Development Assessment Panel, further reduce the number of geographic panels from the current five-panel configuration to no more than three, and provide for greater transparency and consistency in the DAP system.

 In parallel with the legislative and regulatory reforms, the Department will continue to progress the: